 In addition to inflection (variants=) codes and complement codes, adjectives in SPECIALIST have position codes, in a position= slot, to indicate the syntactic positions in which they occur.
 Adjectives that occur pre-nominally in noun phrases are marked attrib(), in the position= slot.
 The numerical argument of the attrib() slot indicates where in the normal sequence of noun premodifiers this adjective occurs.
-Qualitative adjectives (attrib(1)), normally precede color (attrib(2)) and classifying (attrib(3)) adjectives.
+Qualitative adjectives (attrib(1)) normally precede color (attrib(2)) and classifying (attrib(3)) adjectives.
 13a. is more natural than either 13b. or 13c.

-13a. a big red wooden box.13b. a red big wooden box.13c. a wooden red big box.
+13a. a big red wooden box.13b. a red big wooden box.

-Adjectives that can occur in predicate adjective constructions, have the code pred in their position= slot, and adjectives which can occur post nominally have the code post.
-See "Adjective Positions" on page 59.
+Adjectives that can occur in predicate adjective constructions have the code pred in their position= slot, and adjectives which can occur post nominally have the code post.
+See "Adjective Positions" on page 61.